alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 Hammer out splits of 8:05, 7:57, 7:54.
 When I get to Chinatown, I know I've got this race.
 The only question is what the finish will be like.

 My stomach feels like garbage.
-I have so much GU and liquid in me that I stop taking fluids.
-At one point, I actually vomit a little gatorade in my mouth and force it back down.
+I have so much GU and liquid in me I stop taking fluids.
+At one point, I actually vomit a little Gatorade in my mouth and force it back down.
 Oh well, 2 for price of 1.

 I start to see people off to the side stretching out cramps.
 Many are limping.
 Around mile 23 I turn on Michigan Ave and see tall buildings straight ahead.
 Even though my hamstring is one careless extension away from knotting up, my main concern is how much beer I will drink afterwards.